owenbush/ableton-inspector/README.md

 - 📦 **JSON Export** - Export data in JSON format
 - 🔧 **Custom Splice Paths** - Support for custom Splice folder locations
 - 🌍 **Cross-Platform** - Works on Windows, macOS, and Linux

+## Compatibility

+**✅ Fully tested with:**
+- **Ableton Live 11** - Complete compatibility with all features
+- **Ableton Live 12** - Full support for latest version

+The tool automatically detects and handles differences between Live versions, ensuring accurate extraction for Live 11 and 12 projects.

 ## Quick Start